moriyoshi-kasuga/envman/README.md

 ## Features

 - **Automatic Environment Variable Loading**: Automatically load environment variables into struct fields.
-- **Customizable Field Attributes**: Use attributes to customize field names, parsers, default values, and more.
+- **Customizable Field Attributes**: Use attributes to customize field names, parsers, default values, and nested structures efficiently, now with centralized error handling.
+- **Improved Parsing Mechanism**: Attributes are parsed using a unified configuration builder for better error reporting and validation.
+- **Enhanced Error Context**: Provides precise error messages, including problematic field names and attributes.
 - **Support for Nested Structs**: Easily manage nested configurations with support for nested structs.
 - **Flexible Naming Conventions**: Use `rename_all`, `prefix`, and `suffix` to control environment variable naming.